White Mountain Regional Medical Center continues to provide excellent, local care

 .
 The survey on patient experience is there.

 As of January 1, 2015, WMRMC has adopted CPSI as their Electronic Health Record and facility wide software for all of its services.
 This was a change from the current system that was adopted in years past.
-WMRMC's Director of Information Systems & Security, David Miller, manages the project.
+WMRMC's previous Director of Information Systems, Robert Martin, managed the project.
 During implementation, staff made sacrifices of personal and family time to visit other hospitals around and outside of the state to make their selection and receive their training in this well-educated process.

 With CPSI, WMRMC is poised to meet Meaningful Use Stage 3 and provide the most current of Electronic Medical Record services and distributions.
 WMRMC and its staff have proven their process in patient care under the new electronic mandates since the inception of the federal requirements and will remain a top provider and continue to set the example for healthcare partners in Arizona.